Blizzcane/nba-scoreboard/README.md

 ## Built With
 - Flask - The web framework used
 - nba_api - API for NBA data

-## Authors
-- OpenAI - Initial work

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.